rubal2508/Interview-prep-2022/DSA Notes/Notes_DSA_misc.md

 ### [Min Stack](https://leetcode.com/problems/min-stack/description/) ⭐️
 > Design a stack that supports push, pop, top, and retrieving the minimum element in constant time.

-- Was able to think on my own but soluton was slightly better
+- Was able to think on my own but soluton was slightly better (store redundant elements in a new stack)

 ### [Largest Rectangle in Histogram](https://leetcode.com/problems/largest-rectangle-in-histogram/description/) ⭐️⭐️⭐️
 > Given an array of integers heights representing the histogram's bar height where the width of each bar is 1, return the area of the largest rectangle in the histogram.